paulghaddad/baby_site/src/pages/activities-3-4-months/index.md

 Want to get baby some practice using their hands?
 Give these ideas a try.

-Put a cloth, like a washcloth, on baby’s foot, and he’ll work hard to pull it off.
-Once he’s mastered this, you do the same game with a small oven mitt: stick the mitt on his foot and baby will pull it off.
+**Put a cloth, like a washcloth, on baby’s foot**, and he’ll work hard to pull it off.
+Once he’s mastered this, you **do the same game with a small oven mitt**: stick the mitt on his foot and baby will pull it off.

-You can play similar games using baby’s hands.
+You can **play similar games using baby’s hands**.
 Put a cloth on baby’s hand, and he’ll pull it off.
 Then, try a sock or a small oven mitt.

 #### **Suggested Items**: